beckettschlag/PortfolioProjects/Data Science Salaries EDA/README.md

 ```
 ![Alt text](https://i.imgur.com/hh2t1bL.png)

-It seems that hybrid workers have the lowest mean salary of about ~$80,000.
-Meanwhile, remote works recieve the highest salary of near ~$120,000.
+It seems that hybrid workers have the lowest mean salary of $80,721.90.
+Meanwhile, remote works recieve the highest salary of $120,763.19.
 In the second graph we can see the distribution of salary by job type.
 Each job type seems to have an outlier that is much higher than the average with the highest value being a remote worker earning over $600,000.

 Lets explore these values ploted while also including company size.
 ```